Mongrel Mob

-The Mongrel Mob (sometimes self-labelled as the Mighty Mongrel Mob or colloquially known as the Mob) is an organised street gang and Prison gang based in New Zealand.
-With a network of more than thirty chapters throughout the country and additional operations in Australia and Canada, the Mob is the largest gang in New Zealand.
+The Mongrel Mob, also known as the Mighty Mongrel Mob or simply 'the Mob,' is a prominent organised crime group and prison gang based in New Zealand.
+With over thirty chapters across the country and additional operations in Australia and Canada, they are the largest gang in New Zealand.
 They are especially active in the King Country, Kawerau, Ōpōtiki, Waikato and Hastings.

-The Mongrel Mob's main rival is the Black Power gang; there have been several very public and violent clashes between the two gangs over the years.
+The Mongrel Mob's primary rival is the Black Power gang, and their longstanding feud has resulted in numerous public and violent clashes over the years.
+Both gangs have a significant presence in New Zealand's criminal underworld, with the Mongrel Mob being one of the most notorious and widely recognised both at home and abroad.

 History

 The gang began with a group of mainly New Zealand European youths from Wellington and Hawke's Bay in the 1960s.
 Legend within the gang holds that the name originated from the comments of a judge in the Hastings District Court, who referred to a group of men before him as mongrels.
 Whatever the origin, the group embraced the term.
 By the late 1960s loose groups of rebellious young men in Wellington and Hawke's Bay were calling themselves Mongrels.
 By 1966 they were wearing patches bearing the name 'Mongrel Mob'.

 By about 1970 the Mongrels were also known as the Mongrel Mob, and the gang had expanded to include numerous Māori.
 Members consider Hastings in Hawke's Bay to be the gang's "Fatherland" or birthplace, and the gang first became known for its violence in Hawke's Bay.
 Later, similarly named groups sprang up around the country, forming their own independent chapters.

 In the 2000s and 2010s, the Mongrel Mob began expanding into parts of Australia.
 In 2018 they also expanded into Canada.